katherineara/MySimpleTweets/README.md

 The following **additional** features are implemented:

 * [x] List anything else that you can get done to improve the app functionality!
-I have changed the toolbar color!
+I improved the UI of the app and changed aspects like the compose icon and the toolbar.

 ## Video Walkthrough